MyungsuChae/real-time-load-separation/README.md

 I'm a newbie in GitHub, so there can be something strange or misused/unused contents.

-The repository will be updated for better understanding as an open source ASAP.
+The repository will be updated for better understanding ASAP.

 This work is implemented by Myungsu Chae and Sungkwan Jung.